SummerAppTeam/reactLaravelApp/README.md

 * Add image compression and different image sizes
 * Find better ways to work with branches and version control
 * Find better ways to connect Laravel and React
+* Edit weather forecast to search by address not city

 _____